magento/knowledge-base/src/troubleshooting/miscellaneous/quick-checkout-issues.md

 ## Affected products and versions

-* [Quick Checkout](https://experienceleague.adobe.com/docs/commerce-merchant-services/quick-checkout/overview.html) is now compatible with Adobe Commerce versions 2.3.0 to 2.4.4.
+* [Quick Checkout](https://experienceleague.adobe.com/docs/commerce-merchant-services/quick-checkout/overview.html) is compatible with Adobe Commerce versions from 2.4.1 onwards.

 ## Incorrect Composer keys and minimum-stability to `RC`